Seth Rogen might be an unexpected sight in the pages of your favourite Toronto food mag.

 This, of course, isn't technically that much of a surprise.
 Rogen has often played the stoner in his big-screen roles, and has long been an advocate of cannabis.

 Together, he and Goldberg wanted to create a brand that would educate and inform consumers about cannabis to give them the best possible experience.
 The result is a line of sparkling cannabis drinks that look good and taste good.
 You could think of them as a bit like hard seltzers and sodas, but spiked in a different way.
-It's also recently expanded to include pre-rolled joint.
+It's also recently expanded to include pre-rolled joints.

 They tell us about living healthy cannabis lifestyles, weed's racial connotations, and why Canada's approach to legalization isn't perfect.